QuantaAlpha/VideoDR-Benchmark/README.md

 * 🧩 **Evidence Synthesis**: Combine video clues and web evidence to provide a **verifiable** factual answer.

-# 🔧 Failure Analysis Tool
+# 🔧 Evaluation Tools

-We provide an LLM-based failure analysis tool (`llm_as_judge`) to automatically classify failure cases into different error categories based on trace analysis.
+We provide LLM-based evaluation tools (`llm_as_judge`) for model evaluation and failure analysis.

 ### Installation